Byremo

-Byremo is a village in Lyngdal municipality in Agder county, Norway.
+Byremo is a village in Lyngdal Municipality in Agder county, Norway.
 The village is located on the north end of the lake Øvre Øydnevatn, about 15 km north of the village of Konsmo.

-Byremo was also the administrative centre of the old municipality of Grindheim until its dissolution in 1964.
+The 0.31 km2 village had a population (2019) of and a population density of 900 PD/km2.
+Since 2019, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Byremo is the site of a medical clinic and a local elementary and high school.
 There is some timber/lumber industries located in the village, as well as a bank, grocery store, and gas station.
 The small Grindheim farm lies on the north side of Byremo, and it is the site of Grindheim Church.

+History

+Byremo was also the administrative centre of the old Grindheim Municipality until its dissolution in 1964.